umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Changes-Not-Being-Applied/index.md

 # Extraction error: Config transforms failing

-Sometimes you might notice that even though your deployments are coming through without errors, no changes are actually being applied on the Cloud environments.
+Sometimes you might notice that even though your deployments are coming through without errors, no changes are being applied on the Cloud environments.
 This might be due to Config Transforms failing during the extraction process.

 This issue may occur if you have added custom [Config Transforms](../../../Set-up/Config-Transforms) to your project.